tinytag/tinytag/README.md

     is_supported = TinyTag.is_supported('/some/music.mp3')

+### Common Metadata

-List of possible attributes you can get with TinyTag:
+List of common attributes you can get with tinytag:

     tag.album         # album as string
     tag.albumartist   # album artist as string